RhetTbull/photos_time_warp/README.md

 This example sets the date for all selected photos to `2021-09-10`, subtracts 1 hour from the time of each photo, and sets the timezone of each photo to `GMT -07:00` (Pacific Daylight Time).

+photos_time_warp has been well tested on macOS Catalina (10.15).
+It should work on macOS Big Sur (11.0) and macOS Monterey (12.0) but I have not been able to test this.
+It will not work on macOS Mojave (10.14) or earlier as the Photos database format is different.

 **Caution**: This app directly modifies your Photos library database using undocumented features.
 It may corrupt, damage, or destroy your Photos library.
 Use at your own caution.
 I strongly recommend you make a backup of your Photos library before using this script (e.g. use Time Machine).
 See also [Warranty](#Warranty).

 ## Synopsis